Frequently Asked Questions

 Which applicants are selected for the two-year Liberal Studies (LS) Core Program?

 The admissions committee selects applicants for the Core Program who would thrive in an interdisciplinary curriculum with small, seminar-style classes where students are actively expected to engage in classroom discussion.
 Selected students may or may not have expressed an interest in a specific major or another school or college on their application for admission.
 The admissions committee, however, believes selected students would benefit from exploring the liberal arts at NYU and completing their general education requirements through the Core Program before committing to a major, minor, double-major, etc.

 What happens at the end of the sophomore year?

 All LS Core Program students are expected to continue in a bachelor’s degree program at NYU.
-Sophomores may continue as juniors in GLS or they may choose to transition to one of NYU’s liberal arts bachelor’s degree programs in the College of Arts and Science and the Gallatin School of Individualized Study, or degree programs in the Preston Robert Tisch Center for Hospitality, Tourism and Sports Management, the Silver School of Social Work, and the College of Nursing, as well as selected majors in the Tisch School of the Arts and the Steinhardt School of Culture, Education, and Human Development.
+Sophomores may continue as juniors in Global Liberal Studies (GLS) or they may choose to transition into one of NYU’s liberal arts bachelor’s degree programs in the College of Arts and Science or the Gallatin School of Individualized Study, or degree programs in the Preston Robert Tisch Center for Hospitality, Tourism and Sports Management; the Silver School of Social Work; or the College of Nursing, as well as selected majors in the Tisch School of the Arts and the Steinhardt School of Culture, Education, and Human Development.
 In order to transition seamlessly, students must meet specific program requirements and be in good academic standing at the end of sophomore year, typically defined as a minimum 2.0 GPA.